-Sid Shapiro, Wake Forest University Professor of Administrative Law, says that “the good news may be there is an election in 3.5 years, and a new president could, I suppose, withdraw our withdrawal.
+Sid Shapiro, Wake Forest University Professor of Administrative Law, says that “the good news may be that there is an election in 3.5 years, and a new president could, I suppose, withdraw our withdrawal.
 But in the meantime, the U.S. will take no domestic actions to come into compliance with the treaty goals.
-We’ll continuing dumping greenhouse gasses into the atmosphere, which all but guarantees the countries of the world won’t meet the target, even if they all meet their treaty commitments, which is no longer possible given the actions of the United States.”
+We’ll continue dumping greenhouse gasses into the atmosphere, which all but guarantees the countries of the world won’t meet the target, even if they all meet their treaty commitments, which is no longer possible given the actions of the United States.”

 Many private sector companies, investor groups, and local and state governments have already signaled a steadfast commitment to a low-carbon future.
 82 mayors — including Winston-Salem’s Mayor Allen Joines — have agreed to adopt, honor, and uphold the commitments to the goals of the Paris Agreement and have pledged support for continued leadership against climate change.